Skip to main content

 Cette page n'est pas encore disponible en français.

 As a business owner, it's overwhelming to keep track of all the data your website is collecting.
-Here’s a guide to the top ecommerce metrics you should always keep an eye on.
+Here’s a guide to the most important ecommerce metrics.

 When you’re first starting out, it can be tempting to just focus on making sales.
 But if you want your business to grow, you need to start tracking key metrics from the beginning.
 Doing so will give you a clear picture of how your business is performing and where you need to make improvements.

-Ecommerce metrics are basically statistics that track how well your online store is performing.
+E-commerce metrics are basically statistics that track how well your online store is performing.
 By tracking these metrics, you can identify areas where you need to make changes, and measure the success of those changes.
-In this article, we’ll discuss some of the most key metrics that every business owner should track.

 What is the difference between a KPI and a metric?

-Both are marketing terms, but a Key Performance Indicator (KPI) is a specific number you want to improve.
+E-commerce metrics and KPIS are both marketing terms everyone should know, but a Key Performance Indicator (KPI) is a specific number you want to improve.
 For example, your goal might be to increase your website’s conversion rate by 2%.
 In this case, your KPI would be the conversion rate.

 A metric is a measure of something.
 In the example above, the metric would be website traffic.
 It’s important to track both KPIs and metrics because they can give you different insights into your business’s performance.